CEatBTU/FGPU/project_vivado/README.md

 #### Known Issues

 You may configure 'FGPU_definitions.vhd' according to your architecture needs.
-However, so far, the configurations that has proved to work with the given scripts are (from FGPU_definitions.vhd): atomic implementation set to '1' , sub_integer implementation either to '0' or to '1', Number of CUs equal to 1, and floating point implementation set to '0'.
+However, so far, for Vivado 2017.2 the configurations that has proved to work with the given scripts are (from FGPU_definitions.vhd): atomic implementation set to '1' , sub_integer implementation either to '0' or to '1', Width of number of CUs equal to 0, and floating point implementation set to either '0' or '1'.
+Vivado 2016.2 doesn't has had these problems and thus, it has proven to be more stable with different architectures.
 The support team is working on making other configurations compatible with the scripts and flow.

 ### Writing your own FPGU application